facebook/fbthrift/thrift/doc/Cpp2.md

 This is a re-implementation of both the generated cpp code, and a fully asynchronous version of the c++ server code.
-In many ways it is similar to the older TNonblockingServer:
+In many ways it is similar to the older first-generation implementation:

 * Can run code inline, or in a ThreadManager queue